Become a Readiness School: Build Pathways to College & Career for Your Students

 - Engage your students schoolwide in the three core practices: Mentoring, Leadership Through Service, and Pathways.

-The "Closing the Gap" awards are part of our commitment to scale up and help one million low-income youth attain college degrees by 2025.
+The Readiness Awards are part of our commitment to help one million low-income youth attain college degrees by 2025.